felipemacedo1/discord_open/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+This is an independent project focused on enterprise communication solutions.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)